-Lunch - Students must bring their own lunch in containers with their names clearly written on the outside.
-Lunches will be stored in refrigerators, so large, cooler style lunchboxes are unnecessary.
+Lunch – Students must bring their own lunch in containers with their names clearly written on the outside.
+Lunches will not be refrigerated.

 Snacks – ACA provides a snack break at mid-morning.
 Snacks consist of lemonade or a fruit drink, and water, with cookies, pretzels, crackers, popcorn, or fruit snacks.
 Please advise us on the registration form (or on a separate, attached document) of any dietary restrictions or allergies.
 If your child has a food allergy, please specify the severity of the allergy.
 Let us know if your child should be isolated from the group during lunch.